Dictionary

 The energy in a wave is determined and calculated by wave height, speed, length, and the density of the water.
 Though most wave technologies are intended to be installed near the ocean’s surface, they can be used in nearshore, offshore, and far offshore locations depending on where the resources lie.

-Disadvantages of wave energy
+Definition of wave energy

 Wave power systems are not practical everywhere due to the limitedness of geographic locations with conditions suitable for using wave power as a resource.
 Ideal locations for wave energy farms exist on the western coasts of Scotland, Northern Canada, Northwest America, Southern Africa, and Australia.
 Large commercial wave farms have only begun to be tested, with several challenges arising through the trials: